Category: Physiology

 - Cardiovascular physiology

 This area of physiology centers on the kidneys and their role in filtering waste from the body, regulating blood pressure and maintaining fluid balance.
-Professionals in renal physiology often engage in the study of kidney disease and collaborate with patients to diagnose and manage various renal disorders. - Gastrointestinal physiology
+Professionals in renal physiology often study kidney disease and collaborate with patients to diagnose and manage various renal disorders.

 Focused on the functions of muscles, bones and joints, musculoskeletal physiology explores the effects of exercise and physical activity on the body.
-Additionally, this field addresses disorders such as osteoporosis, muscular dystrophy and osteoarthritis.
+This field also addresses disorders such as osteoporosis, muscular dystrophy and osteoarthritis.

-Become an Integral Part of the Future of Medical Physiology
+Become Part of the Future of Medical Physiology

-Technological advancements like 3D bioprinting and AI-based predictive models and personalized treatment strategies are paving the way for a promising future in medical physiology.
-Additionally, there is a growing emphasis on multidisciplinary physiology, leveraging expertise from various fields to tackle intricate questions concerning human health and disease.
+Technological advancements like 3D bioprinting, AI-based predictive models and personalized treatment strategies are paving the way for a promising future in medical physiology.
+There’s a growing emphasis on multidisciplinary physiology leveraging expertise from various fields to tackle intricate questions concerning human health and disease.

 We offer several programs that are entirely online and provide worthwhile benefits for busy working professionals, such as:

-- The prestige of earning a graduate credential from one of U.S. News’ top 50 universities.
+- The prestige of earning a credential from one of U.S. News’ top 10 public universities.

-Browse our program offerings to find the program that best aligns with your career goals and contact us with any questions you may have.
-Once you’re ready, apply to your program of choice and embark on your journey toward academic excellence and professional success.
+Browse our program offerings to find the program that matches your career goals and contact us with any questions.
+Once you’re ready, apply to your program of choice and start your journey toward academic excellence and professional success.

 Sources: